mjidhkhan/node-menuplanning-api/README.md

 # node-menuplanning-api

-Simple Restfull API for food Menu Planning Using Node and express JS
+Simple Restfull API for food Menu Planning Using Node and express JS.
+This API is created only to learn ReactJs.

 ### Installation Process
  Download or clone to any directory.